WELCOME TO THE NEUROLOGY RESIDENCY TRAINING PROGRAM AT STATEN ISLAND UNIVERSITY HOSPITAL AND LENOX HILL HOSPITAL

 Staten Island University Hospital

 Staten Island University Hospital is the major teaching hospital on Staten Island, the fastest growing borough of New York City with a population of 480,000 people.
-Our 668-bed tertiary care center was founded over 150 years ago and is one of the largest teaching hospitals in New York City, seeing more than 120,000 patients each year hosting 300 residents and fellows across over 20 different training programs.
+Our 668-bed tertiary care center was founded over 150 years ago and is one of the largest teaching hospitals in New York City, seeing more than 120,000 patients each year hosting more than 300 residents and fellows across over 20 different training programs.
 The Department of Neurology is the most active provider of neurological services on Staten Island, offering comprehensive neurovascular management, multidisciplinary neuromuscular care and comprehensive epilepsy treatment in addition to pediatric neurology and other subspecialty expertise.
-Staten Island University Hospital sponsors the combined neurology residency training program with residents participating on inpatient rotations and electives in the hospital while attending outpatient continuity clinics at the Medical Arts Pavilion.
+Staten Island University Hospital sponsors the combined neurology residency training program with residents participating on inpatient rotations and electives in the hospital while attending outpatient continuity clinic at the Medical Arts Pavilion.
 Didactic sessions, simulation workshops and other educational programs take place in the Regina Mcginn Education Center.
 Trainees will also spend time in various faculty practices during their elective rotations.

 Lenox Hill Hospital